vicenteicc2008/woa-ginkgo/guide/install-1.md

 > **IF YOU PROCEED WITHOUT BACKING UP MODEM AND EFS, YOU ARE ON YOUR OWN IF YOU MESS UP**

 ### Partitioning guide
-> Your Redmi K20 Pro / Mi 9T Pro may have different storage sizes.
-This guide uses the values of the 128GB model as an example.
+> Your Xiaomi Redmi Note 8/8T may have different storage sizes.
+This guide uses the values of the 64GB model as an example.
 When relevant, the guide will mention if other values can or should be used.

 ##### Extending the partition limit
 ```cmd